• Christmas Closure Notice - Our offices will be closed from 5:00 PM on Tuesday, 23rd December and will reopen at 9:00 AM on Friday, 2nd January.

 Terms and conditions of business

-Most businesses require some standard terms and conditions to be prepared in order to govern their relationship with their customers.
-Usually terms and conditions set out what will happen in the event that one party breaches the contract, decides to terminate the contract, how the price for goods/services shall be calculated and how payment should be made.
+Businesses should have standard terms and conditions in order to govern their relationship with their customers.
+Usually terms and conditions set out what will happen in the event that one party breaches the contract, decides to terminate the contract, how the price for goods/services shall be calculated, and how payment should be made.

 Joint venture agreements